NoahLopezGit/PitotTubeNeuralNetwork/README.md

 What each .jl file does:

-FaultPredictor.jl
+FaultPredictor.jl \n
 Constructs and trains fault detection network

-FaultNetworkTesting.jl
+FaultNetworkTesting.jl \n
 tests network accuracy and plots some results

-PressurePredictor.jl
+PressurePredictor.jl \n
 Constructs and trains pressure prediction network

-PressureNetworkTesting.jl
+PressureNetworkTesting.jl \n
 tests network accuracy and plots some results

-PitotSystem.jl
+PitotSystem.jl \n
 Combines networks, f16 model, and kalman filtering to create system described in project architecture

-SIMSCALE_results_plotting.jl
+SIMSCALE_results_plotting.jl \n
 PLots some restuls from the CFD analysis